Transform my brick front of a house into a stucco wall.

 Hello, folks in this episode.
 We share some tips for spreading or applying stucco over a brick wall.
-Both terms mean the same thing.
+Of course, both terms mean the same thing.

-This exact same application can be used for the interior also for say a fireplace or whatever.
+This application can also be used for the interior, say a fireplace or whatever.

-Note, You do not need to attach any stucco netting to any brick walls; in fact, it's counter-productive.
+Note, You do not need to attach stucco netting to brick walls; it’s counter-productive.

-Scatch coats are also unnecessary for any cementitious walls, including brick, cinder blocks, CMU, Cement Blocks, Terra Cotta walls, or any cementitious substrates in Nature.
+Scratch coats are also unnecessary for cementitious walls, including brick, cinder blocks, CMU, Cement Blocks, Terra Cotta walls, or cementitious substrates.

-Keep in mind a Scratch Coat is 3/8 of an inch thick, where a Skimcoat is at least one-half inch or more; this measly 1/8 difference makes a big difference.
+Keep in mind a Scratch Coat is 3/8 of an inch thick, whereas a Skimcoat is at least one-half inch or more; this minor 1/8 difference makes a big difference.

 Except when it rains, you will possibly notice the grout lines.